gc-tyes/Electron/README.md

 3- run ./node_modules/.bin/electron-rebuild (please don't run any other commands between npm install and this) 4- run npm start and you should be good to go

 Make sure you are using Node 11.
-Change by running 'nvm use 11' ('nvm install 11' if it is not yet installed)
+Change by running 'nvm use 11' ('nvm install 11' if it is not yet installed) before any of the steps 2-4 above are run

 # IMPORTANT